brunopinto900/sailboat_auto_navigation/README.md

 Implementation of two state machines (a high level and a low level) that switches via dynamic "switches" based on the boat's position relative to the wind (points of sailing).

-The simulator of the English institution uses adaptive algorithms that so much mimic the behavior of a sailor, that is, in real time, the algorithm chooses the best maneuvers based on the adjustment of gains (dynamically) (read the PDF article available in the project dossier, for better understanding).
+The simulator of the English institution uses adaptive algorithms that so much mimic the behavior of a sailor, that is, in real time, the algorithm chooses the best maneuvers based on the adjustment of gains, dynamically.

 In conclusion: